A random Hall-Paige conjecture: Preliminaries

 \subsubsection{Pseudorandom graphs and the R\"odl nibble}

 Here, we give some tools to find matchings in pseudorandom hypergraphs covering all but a few vertices.
-Our approach here is complicated by the fact that we need to find large matchings in subsets of hypergraphs, and parts of the subsets we consider might have their elements adversarially chosen.
+Our approach here is complicated by the fact that we need to find large matchings in subsets of hypergraphs, and some subsets could be arbitrary and we may as well suppose they were chosen adversarially.
 This comes from the first step of the proof where we set aside an absorber, whose complement could potentially have poor pseudorandomness properties.
 The most important result from this section is Lemma~\ref{Lemma_2_random_1_deterministic}, which tells us that subsets of multiplication tables contain large matchings whenever the subset is obtained by taking unions of two random sets, and one (potentially adversarially chosen) deterministic set.
 We now give the details.
-For a hypergraph $H$, vertices $u,v$ and a subset $U\subseteq V(H)$, we define the \textbf{pair degree} of $(u,v)$ into $U$ as the number of vertices in $U$ which are in the neighbourhood of both $u$ and $v$, i.e. the number of vertices $z$ in $U$ such that there exists $v,w\in V(H)$ such that $\{u,z,v\}$ and $\{v,z,w\}$ are both edges of $H$.
-We say that a $r$-partite $r$-uniform hypergraph $H$ is $(\gamma, p, n)$-\textbf{regular} if every part has $(1\pm \gamma)n$ vertices and every vertex has degree $(1\pm \gamma)pn$.
+For a $3$-uniform, $3$-partite hypergraph $H$, vertices $u,v$ and a subset $U\subseteq V(H)$, we define the \textbf{pair degree} of $(u,v)$ into $U$ as the number of vertices in $U$ which are in the neighbourhood of both $u$ and $v$, i.e. the number of vertices $z$ in $U$ such that there exists $v,w\in V(H)$ such that $\{u,z,v\}$ and $\{v,z,w\}$ are both edges of $H$.
+For a $2$-uniform, bipartite graph $H$, vertices $u,v$, and a subset $U\subseteq V(H)$, we define the \textbf{pair degree} of $(u,v)$ into $U$ as the number of mutual neighbours of $u$ and $v$ in $U$.
+We say that a $r$-partite $r$-uniform hypergraph $H$ (where $r$ will be either $2$ or $3$) is $(\gamma, p, n)$-\textbf{regular} if every part has $(1\pm \gamma)n$ vertices and every vertex has degree $(1\pm \gamma)pn$.
 We say that $H$ is $(\gamma, p, n)$-\textbf{typical} if, additionally, every pair of vertices $x,y$ in the same part of $H$ have pair degree $(1\pm \gamma)p^2n$ into every other part of $H$.
 We say that a hypergraph is \textbf{linear} if through every pair of vertices, there is at most one edge.
 Multiplication hypergraphs have all these properties. \begin{observation} For a group $G$ of order $n$, the multiplication hypergraph $H_G$ is $(0,1,n)$-typical and linear. \end{observation} \begin{proof} It is immediate that all parts have size $n$.
-For any two vertices $u,v$ in different parts, there is a unique edge through $u$ and $v$ (if $u\in A, v\in B$, then this edge is $(u,v, v^{-1}u^{-1})$.
+For any two vertices $u,v$ in different parts, there is a unique edge through $u$ and $v$.
+If $u\in A, v\in B$, then this edge is $(u,v, v^{-1}u^{-1})$.
 If $u\in B, v\in C$, then this edge is $(v^{-1}u^{-1}, u,v)$.
-If $u\in A, v\in C$, then this edge is $(u,u^{-1}v^{-1}, v)$), hence $H_G$ is linear.
-This shows that all vertices have degree exactly $n$ and pair degree exactly $n$ to each part i.e. that the hypergraph is $(0,1,n)$-typical. \end{proof} Frankl and R\"odl \cite{frankl1985near} (also Pippenger, unpublished) showed that for all $\epsilon, p\gg \gamma\gg n^{-1}$ every $(\gamma, p, n)$-regular hypergraph has a matching of size $(1-\epsilon)n$.
-We need a well known variant of this where $\epsilon, p, \gamma$ have polynomial dependencies on $n$.
+If $u\in A, v\in C$, then this edge is $(u,u^{-1}v^{-1}, v)$, hence $H_G$ is linear.
+This shows that all vertices have degree exactly $n$ and pair degree exactly $n$ to each part i.e. that the hypergraph is $(0,1,n)$-typical. \end{proof} Frankl and R\"odl \cite{frankl1985near} (also Pippenger, unpublished) showed that for all $\varepsilon, p\gg \gamma\gg n^{-1}$ every $(\gamma, p, n)$-regular hypergraph has a matching of size $(1-\epsilon)n$.
+We need a well known variant of this where $\varepsilon, p, \gamma$ have polynomial dependencies on $n$.